safespring/docs/content/backup/howto/include-exclude.md

 ...
 ```

-where the names of the MgmtClass are what we are looking for
+Where the names of the MgmtClass are what we are looking for
 ( *30DAYS* and *180DAYS* in that example list)

 To set different retentions for OS files and personal files on a Unix-based